Deciding If Teens Should Work

 Pay is usually minimum wage, but can make a significant contribution to the family income and help defray some expenses.
 Parents and teenagers need to discuss and determine the number of hours that can be worked, how the money will be used, transportation and other issues.

-Jobs are frequently available for teenagers at restaurants, grocery stores and other retail businesses.
-Contacting the business directly to fill out an application can often lead to a job.
+Jobs are frequently available for teenagers at restaurants, grocery stores, and other retail businesses.
+Directly contacting the business about applying for a job can often lead to a job.
+Many business websites provide online application forms.

-Job Service, newspapers, schools, community bulletin boards and friends can help direct you to other jobs.
-Teens can create their own employment by advertising their availability for baby-sitting, mowing lawns, shoveling snow, sweeping sidewalks or washing cars.
+Workforce centers, newspapers, schools, community bulletin boards, and friends can help direct you to other jobs.
+Teens can create their own employment by advertising their availability for baby-sitting, mowing lawns, shoveling snow, or washing cars.

 Federal Job Partnership Training Administration funds jobs for teenagers as part of summer youth programs and youth-in-school programs.
 School counselors or principals have information on these programs.

-Work permits are required for young people under age 16.
-To secure a work permit, contact your local high school superintendent's office or the Regional Superintendent of Schools.
-Proof of age will be required to obtain a work permit.
-Take your birth certificate with you.
+An Employment/Age Certificate is required in most states for young people under age 16.
+Check this table to see if a certificate is require in your state: Table of Employment/Age Certification Issuance Practice Under State Child Labor Laws.
+To secure a work permit, contact your local school office.
+Proof of age will be required to obtain a work permit; a copy of your birth certificate may be needed.

 Evaluating Employment Options

-Youth who have no clear goals for the use of their earnings spend more on luxuries and develop extravagant spending habits that lead to financial problems in adulthood.
-Also, these young people are more likely to spend earnings on alcohol and drugs, according to the studies.
+Additionally, youth who have no clear goals for the use of their earnings spend more on luxuries and develop extravagant spending habits that can lead to financial problems in adulthood.
+Also, these young people are more likely to spend earnings on alcohol and drugs (Bachman, 1983).

+The beneficial characteristics only occur with involvement of parents who work with the teen to set guidelines and restrictions (Bachman, 1983; Johnson — Lino, 2000).
 Here's a list of ways a teen's income can be managed.
-Use it to guide a discussion with your teen on how his/her paycheck will be spent:
+Use it to guide a discussion with your teen on how his or her paycheck will be spent:

 - Contribute a portion to the family household budget and keep a portion for the teenager's personal expenses.